 3. Separate the books your kids read over and over.

 We have a lot of books our kids read with our homeschool curriculum.
-Bradley, for instance, typically reads somewhere around 10-12 books for literature and another 7-10 historical fiction or biography books to go along with his history.
+For instance, each year Bradley typically reads somewhere around 10-12 books for literature and another 7-10 historical fiction or biography books to go along with his history.
 Often, he’ll decide in the summer or the following year that he really enjoyed a book that he read and wants to re-read it.

 I love that he’s a great reader and loves to read, but that’s a lot of books to store separately.
 It was important my system addressed this.

-4. Find a separate space for those books.
+4. Find a separate space for those well-loved books.

 Once you’ve separated out the books your kids love to read, find a separate space to store this.
-You’re preferably going to want a space that is easy to access.
+You’re probably going to want a space that is easy for them to access.
 I’m guessing you’re probably not the mom who loves it when kids pull out boxes and rummage through them.